Common Questions & Answers

 What does a Union Do?

-A union is an organization of workers who want to change their work place for the better.
+A union is an organization of workers who seek to improve their workplace.
 Unions are a democracy, and as a consequence, rely on membership to drive change through voting.